 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.

-At least one year of experience analyzing longitudinal data in the context of a research study.
+Experience analyzing longitudinal data in the context of a research study.

 Special knowledge, skills, and abilities: